Find and compare cheap insurance quotes

 How much does condo insurance cost in Quebec?

-The average premium in 2026 is $501 per year for a condo owner in Quebec, reflecting stabilization after years of moderate volatility.
+The average premium in 2026 is $515 per year for a condo owner in Quebec, based on the provided data.

 What does condo insurance cover?

-How can I save on my condo insurance?
+How should I compare my condo insurance premium?

 Offers received by our customers for condo insurance